cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/ai-first/project-guidelines/_index.md

 ---

 {{% pageinfo %}}
-We present here the project Gguidelines
+We present here the project guidelines
 {{% /pageinfo %}}

 All students of this class are doing a software project.